sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 This command will rebuild our `Manifest.toml` file if a conflict is found.

-An extremely useful command when working with environments, is the `instantiate` command.
-What it does is instantiate all the necessary dependencies located on a given `Manifest.toml` file.
-On simpler terms, we can clone a Julia repository containing a `Manifest.toml` file; the `instantiate` command will install all dependencies required for the project found on `Manifest.toml`.
+When working with environments, the `instantiate` command is a handy tool.
+It will install all dependencies required for the project on `Manifest.toml`.
+In simpler terms, we can clone a Julia repository containing a `Manifest.toml` file and run this command; it will install all the packages required for the project.

 We can execute this command directly from our environment's Julia REPL: